divshot/grunt-divshot/README.md

 }
 ```

 The values in your `divshot.json` file are the values that will configure your app on the Divshot hosting servers.
-If you have any special configuration in your `Gruntfile.js` under `server`, you'll need to add those values to your `divshot.json` file in order to see their affects on Divshot.
+If you have any special configuration in your `Gruntfile.js` under `server`, you'll need to add those values to your `divshot.json` file in order to see their effects on Divshot.

 ### Options